 The body processes hundreds if not even thousands of signals as a reaction to what a person does and thinks.
 Part of the success in one’s permanent „body-mind growth” is his ability to catch and comprehend these signals.

 In the beginning, these are only some funny states of the body that the person misinterprets or even ignores.
 You’re lucky, if there’s someone with some experience who can translate these signals, somebody you can consult to understand.
 But at the end of the day we’re all unique and experience different senses during similar states of mind and body (e.g. appetite), so you have to have your own “dictionary”.

-I believe, for me the key is not to be afraid of getting wrong and make a mistake.
+I believe, for me the key is not to be afraid of doing something wrong and make a mistake.
 When I feel something I don’t understand, I continue my training and observe what happens.
-If it was a signal of illness or injury, but I performed the workout anyway and got to stay in bed for the next 3 days, I’ll recognize this signal next time and be smarter.
+If it was a signal of illness or injury, and I performed the workout anyway, but got to stay in bed for the next 3 days, I’ll recognize this signal next time and be smarter.
 I believe, the “trial and error” approach gives the most of knowledge, but it takes some time and involves some set-backs and frustrations.

 I’ve gathered some observations to recognize, for instance, a state of constant fatigue and raising fitness.
 In parallel, I use training peaks WKO+ software, a powermeter and a GPS watch to collect and analyze all my training data and link this “science” with my body signals to perfect the self-perception process.